nap2000/docs/notifications.rst

 .. note::

-  Notifications can be sent to multiple email addresses and SMS phone numbers.
+  Notifications can be sent to multiple comma separated email addresses and SMS phone numbers.

 Submission Trigger
 ++++++++++++++++++